jexuswebserver/jexus_docs/manager/getting-started/iis.rst

 .. attention:: You have to run Jexus Manager as administrator so as to see the local IIS server node.

+.. warning:: Many important features are not yet implemented, so be cautious.

 Next Step
 ---------
 Once a server is there, sites and applications can be managed by choosing one